palewire/observable-framework-cpi-example/README.md

         uses: actions/deploy-pages@v4
 ```

 Commit all of your work with git.
 Go to GitHub and create a new repository.
-Push your work to the repository.
+Link it to your local repository.
+Push your work to GitHub.

 Visit your repository's settings page.
 Click on the "Pages" tab.
 Select "GitHub Actions" from the Build and Deployment section's source dropdown.
 This will enable GitHub Pages for your repository.